NarodGaming/pandemic-framework/articles/installation.md

 ### 5. Add project references

-The final step is to open your IDE of choice, and add both `AlkalineThunder.Pandemic` and `SpriteFontPlus.MonoGame` to your game's project as references.
+The final step is to open your IDE of choice, and add both `AlkalineThunder.Pandemic` and `SpriteFontPlus.MonoGame` to your games project as references.

 ### All done!